 In these examples, the representation on the left, which is a single code point, is the preferred form and the form in common use for Tamil.
-Note that the 6ff in the third example is not U+0BB3 TAMIL LETTER LLA; it is U+0BD7 TAMIL AU LENGTH MARK.

 In the process of rendering, these two-part vowels are transformed into the two separate glyphs equivalent to those on the right, which are then subject to vowel reordering, as shown in Figure 12-18.